bacardi55/gtl/README.md

 The --config option only look for the file, it will not create it if the file given as argument of --config doesn't exist.

-**Known Bug**: If you intend to let gtl create the default configuration file, you need to create the ~/.config/gtl directory first as it won't be created automatically.

 ## Subscription management